-We all know cocaine exists, we all know it’s prevalent in ski towns, we’ve all seen it and been exposed to it.
+We all know cocaine exists, we all know it’s prevalent in ski towns, we’ve all seen it and been exposed to it whether we know it or not.
 Some of us may have taken it with stories to tell and some, like Elephant Ford, may have been caught while doing it only to tell police “of course I have cocaine up my nose, it’s Aspen.”

 It could have been worse for Mr Ford he could have ended up dead like British holiday maker, Nina Holmes, who bought cocaine from a club rep in a Bulgarian ski resort.